kb-dk/graph_presenter/README.md

 The JavaScript `domain_control.js` supports search by looking sequentially through all the node-names generated in step #3 and getting their coordinates.
 For each of these coordinates, an overlay is added to the OpenSeadragon display.

+The only tricky part is the code for finding the shortest path between two nodes: It uses [Dijkstra's Shortest Path First algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm) with the state being represented using compact arrays instead of objects.

 # Notes & to-do
-* Rendering in 50K is doable on a 16GB machine, but might take hours.
-More RAM helps a lot.
-GraphicsMagic is the bottleneck here.
+* Rendering with GraphicsMagic in 50K is doable on a 16GB machine, but might take hours.
+More RAM helps a lot. vips is vastly superior for larger sizes.
 * GraphicsMagic has a problem with kerning for some renders.
 * Both render-size and font-kerning seems to have been solved in the latest version of `vips` described in the section below.
+* Moving search and shortest-path server-side would allow for larger scale renders, but introducing a backend would make it a lot more complicated to get a graph presentation to work

 # Adventures with vips